click on question for more info

 ● Allergies (in most cases allergies are environmental.
 It is not uncommon to have seasonal grass, weed, and pollen allergies)

-● We have found our French Bulldogs have less allergies eating the Life’s Abundance food.
+● We have found our French Bulldogs have less allergies eating TLC Food.

 ● Buyer understands that MOST French and English bulldogs cannot swim well, and all precautions must be taken to ensure the safety of your bulldog.
 Anytime activities with your bulldog will include bodies of water or swimming pools the Seller HIGHLY ADVISES using a life vest!
 Better safe than sorry.